 Coral Nursery Program

-The Grand Cayman Department of Environment has authorized Grand Cayman Eco Divers to take part in a Coral Nursery program starting in 2016.
-With assistance from Seas of Change and the Coral Restoration Foundation, Grand Caymans coral nurseries have had every opportunity to be a great success.
+Grand Cayman Eco Divers started our conservation program in 2016.
+Since then, our coral nurseries and outplant sites have had every opportunity to be a great success.
 Grand Cayman Eco Divers was founded with the ideals of giving back to the community and to helping protect and nurture our precious remaining coral reefs.
 This means the only thing missing is you!

 - Touching any coral living or dead is limited to licensed and trained handlers operating under authority of the DOE only.
 The first and worst way anyone could hinder this program would be to collect corals without training or permission.

 - As trained and licensed handlers, we must also be mindful of how we train so that all guests and staff around the island are equally knowledgeable about their roles.